pyscaffold/pyscaffold/docs/python-api.rst

     import logging

     from pyscaffold.api import create_project
-    from pyscaffold.extenstions import tox, travis
+    from pyscaffold.extenstions import tox, travis, namespace
     from pyscaffold.log import DEFAULT_LOGGER as LOGGER_NAME

     logging.getLogger(LOGGER_NAME).setLevel(logging.INFO)

     create_project(project="my-proj-name", author="Your Name",
                    namespace="some.namespace", license="mit",
-                   extensions=[tox.extend_project, travis.extend_project])
+                   extensions=[tox.extend_project,
+                               travis.extend_project,
+                               namespace.extend_project])

-Note that no built-in extension (e.g. tox and travis support) is activated by default.
+Note that no built-in extension (e.g. tox, travis and namespace support) is activated by default.
 The ``extensions`` option should be manually populated when convenient.

 PyScaffold uses the logging infrastructure from Python standard library, and emits notifications during its execution.
 Therefore, it is possible to control